palladius/clouddeploy-platinum-path/step-by-step-guide.md

 #### Lab 5 🧪 Test solution2

-Now if everythign works fine, you should be able to observe the proper traffic split by sending numerous curls.
+Now if everything works fine, you should be able to observe the proper traffic split by sending numerous curls.

 **Note:** before continuing, navigate to the Cloud Deploy interface and make sure for both app01 and app02 that the app is deployed to prod.